mnz1988/stable-diffusion-guide/README.md

    * **EasyNegative:** The negative prompts above use EasyNegative, which is a *textual inversion embedding* or "magic word" that codifies many bad things to make your images better.
 Typically one would write a very long, very specific, very redundant, and sometimes silly negative prompt.
 EasyNegative is as of March 2023 the best choice if you want to avoid that.
       * [Get EasyNegative here](https://huggingface.co/datasets/gsdf/EasyNegative/resolve/main/EasyNegative.safetensors).
 For collab, paste the link into the `custom_urls` text box.
 For Windows, put it in your `stable-diffusion-webui/embeddings` folder.
 Then, go to the bottom of your WebUI page and click *Reload UI*.
 It will now work when you type the word.

+   A comparison with and without these negative prompts can be seen in [Prompt Matrix ▼](#matrixneg).

    ![Prompts](images/prompt.png)

    After a "base prompt" like the above, you may then start typing what you want.
 For example `young woman in a bikini in the beach, full body shot`.
 Feel free to add other terms you don't like to your negatives such as `old, ugly, futanari, furry`, etc.